About the ISLPR Test

 - You will be given tasks that are related to your area of interest (e.g. teaching primary school children).

-- One hour was written exam
+- One hour writing exam

 - Your writing exam is an individual and self-paced exam.